savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 of memory allocations!

-The memory used during the type-checking phase is usually reclaimed after the script starts but, due to OCaml's memory allocation logic along with the OS own page and page caching logic, this memory might linger for a while.
+The memory used during the type-checking phase is usually reclaimed after the script starts but, due to OCaml's memory allocation logic along with the OS own page caching logic, this memory might linger for a while.

 Thus, we **strongly** recommend caching your scripts before running them in production!